Cearadactylus: Discovery

 In 1993, Fabio Marco Dalla Vecchia named a second species, Cearadactylus ligabuei.
 The specific name honors Giancarlo Ligabue, the director of the Centro Studi Ricerche Ligabue in Venice.
 It is based on holotype CCSRL 12692/12713, again a heavily damaged crestless skull, 403 mm long.
 The skull consists of two pieces, the front and the back part, glued together by fossil traders; it is uncertain whether they belong to the same individual or indeed to the same species.
 Dalla Vecchia was himself not convinced the new species in fact belonged to Cearadactylus, but the skull was not sufficiently unique to base its own genus on yet still too different from known species to be assigned to them, so he created a new species for the genus the fossil most resembled.
 Later authors have consistently denied the identity referring to the taxon as "Cearadactylus" ligabuei.

 Dalla Vecchia estimated the wingspan of "C." ligabuei at 6 m; Kellner, pointing out that the skull is not larger than the C. atrox holotype, estimated it at 5 m at the most.
 Dalla Vecchia assigned C. ligabuei to the Cearadactylidae.
 Kellner concluded it was probably a member of Anhangueridae; Unwin in 2002 even named it Anhanguera ligabuei.
 In 2005, Steel et al. suggested that it was a Coloborhynchus ligabuei.

+The C. atrox holotype specimen was lost in the 2018 National Museum of Brazil fire.